Welcome to the Concordia University Writing Center!

 5. Any other questions or concerns regarding this paper or writing in general.

 *Note that we will only mark grammar, punctuation, and in-text citation errors on the first two pages of your paper.
 Tutors will not correct or edit your paper, but will give feedback in comment boxes.

 1. We will return papers within 48 hours of receiving them.

 2. You may submit no more than three papers per week, and no more than 10 pages per week.

 3. We will not review your paper until we receive the information above (name, class, assignment, etc.)

 We are excited to collaborate with faculty and staff to promote excellent writing!
 Check out our “Student & Faculty Resources” page on our website for online resources, original writing guides from the Concordia Writing Center, and promotional materials.
 In addition, we have paper handouts in the Writing Center that address various writing topics (APA format, how to get started on a paper, proper use of commas, etc).
 Please email us at (general email) or (coordinator email) with any questions, requests, or ideas.

 Here are a couple ways you can help us out:

 - Promote the Writing Center to your students!
 Mention our services in your syllabus or in class.
 Refer students who may benefit from our services.

-- Share your writing tips, rubrics, and assignments with us.
-Help us learn more about writing in diverse academic fields!
+- Share your writing tips, rubrics, and exemplar papers with us.

 If you are interested in becoming a Writing Center consultant, please email Professor Kris Kuhn.
 Working in the Writing Center as a consultant allows you the opportunity to help your peers improve their writing skills and improve your own in the process.
 Plus, being a Writing Center consultant is a paid position – we value your skills and expertise.